CodTan/LPP_NLG/README.md

 These are MATLAB scripts for functions used to sort the corner points of the LPP in the above MATLAB scripts.
 These are not required individually.
 ### 5. WHSC.txt
 This is a sample .txt file including the XML structure of the LPP given below:
 > The West Hartford Senior Center is trying to establish a transportation system of small and large vans.
 It can spend no more than $100,000 for both sizes of vehicles and no more than $500 per month for maintenance.
 The WHSC can purchase a small van, which carries up to 7 passengers, for $10,000 and maintain it for $100 per month.
-The large vans, which caryy up to 15 passengers, cost $20,000 each and can be maintained for $75 per month.
+The large vans, which carry up to 15 passengers, cost $20,000 each and can be maintained for $75 per month.
 How many of each type of van should they purchase if they want to maximize the number of passengers?

 The XML structure is defined below:
 ```